vmware/photon/docs/photon-admin-guide.md

         Commands](#the-root-account-and-the-sudo-and-su-commands)
 -   [Getting Started with Photon OS 2.0](#getting-started-with-photon-os-20)
 -   [Quick Start for Photon OS 1.0](#quick-start-for-photon-os-10)
-    -   [Obtaining the ISO from Bintray and Creating a Photon OS VM in VMware Workstation](#obtaining-the-iso-from-bintray-and-creating-a-photon-os-vm-in-vmware-workstation)
+    -   [Obtaining the ISO and Creating a Photon OS VM in VMware Workstation](#obtaining-the-iso-and-creating-a-photon-os-vm-in-vmware-workstation)
     -   [Installing the OVA for the Minimal Version in vSphere](#installing-the-ova-for-the-minimal-version-in-vsphere)
     -   [Rapidly Deploying the Photon OS OVA in VMware Workstation